Honey Processed Coffee

 During the Honey Process, coffees require much attention.
 To avoid excessive fermentation and spoilage during drying, mill workers turn and monitor these coffees constantly.
 When Honey Process coffee beans are dry, they have the appearance of candied nuts.
 When they are roasted, the sugars left from the mucilage impart flavor of the terrior into the bean.
-When you see Honey Process or Pulped Natural on your coffee bag, you know it was prepared using a method like described above.
+If you see Honey Process or Pulped Natural on your coffee bag, you know it was prepared using a method like one described above.

 To learn more about Honey processing and other methods of coffee processing, the following links are useful.